Impurity screening by defects in (1+1)$d$ quantum critical systems

-Using the conformal embedding SU(3)$_{1}\subset$ SU(2)$_{4}$~\cite{Supple}, the boundary condition can be constructed explicitly and the partition function follows.
-Here we provide a heuristic derivation of the partition function.
+Using the conformal embedding SU(2)$_{4}\subset$ SU(3)$_{1}$, the boundary condition and the partition function can be obtained explicitly~\cite{Append}.
 An essential insight is that SU(3)$_{1}$ is obtained from SU(2)$_{4}$ if its chiral algebra is extended using the SU(2) spin-2 chiral primary.
 In the larger chiral algebra, the spin-1 primary of SU(2)$_{4}$ splits into $\mb{3}$ and $\mb{\bar{3}}$ of SU(3)$_{1}$.
-The spin-1/2 and 3/2 primaries both turn out to be the same TDL $\cal{D}_{\frac{1}{2}}$.
+Both spin-1/2 and 3/2 primaries turn out to be the same TDL $\cal{D}_{\frac{1}{2}}$.
 The fusion rule $\frac{1}{2}\times\frac{1}{2}=0 \; + \; 1$ of SU(2)$_{4}$ thus gives rise to